-Why is HAM Radio Still Important?
+Why is Ham Radio Still Important for Emergency Communications?

-Think about it this way, most Emergency Radios have the normal local AM & FM Bands, a few weather channels and possibly some shortwave frequencies.
-During a large scale disaster, most of these radio stations will either shut down because of a lack of power, or they’ll go silent when their employees stop showing up for work.
+Think about it this way; most Emergency radios have the normal local AM & FM Bands, a few weather channels, and possibly some shortwave frequencies.
+During a large-scale disaster, most of these radio stations will either shut down because of a lack of power, or they’ll go silent when their employees stop showing up for work.

 How will I power my Radio when the Grid goes down?

-From using solar, wind and other alternative power sources to the batteries in your vehicles, boats or RV’s there are a number of ways to power a HAM Radio after the grid goes down.
+From using solar, wind, and other alternative power sources to the batteries in your vehicles, boats, or RV’s there are a number of ways to power a Ham Radio after the grid goes down.
 In fact, some radios can be operated with little more than the batteries in your smoke detector.